ArieArya/ChatbotPlatformHack/README.md

 ```
 /trainNewModel/secretkey=<str:secret_key>/modelName=<str:model_name>
 ```
-If the passed secret key is invalid or if the chatbot name already exists, a HTTP 400 Bad Request will be raised.
+If the passed secret key is invalid, a HTTP 400 Bad Request will be raised.
 The POST request must contain a JSON message body of the following format:
 ```python
 {
   "intents": [